 Examples of HMI

-HMIs are all around us, shaping our interactions with technology in countless ways.
+HMIs are everywhere, shaping our interactions with technology in countless ways.
 Here are just a few examples of how HMIs are used across different industries:

 Everyday Life